dayton-collaboratory/crowdfunding937/README.md

 3. An interface for admins to manually curate the feed, if automated search is too dirty

 4. An independently-hosted instance of a FOSS crowdfunding package

+`scraping.ipynb` contains some preliminary tests of technique.
+It's an IPython Notebook.
+Install IPython Notebook (possibly by means of Anaconda Python) and run

+    ipython notebook scraping.ipynb